OlivierLD/raspberry-coffee/PlantWateringSystem/README.md

 | --http-port:	Integer.
 The HTTP port of the REST Server.
 Default is 9999.
 | --simulate-sensor-values:	Boolean.
 Enforce sensor values simulation, even if running on a Raspberry PI.
 Default is 'false'.
 Note: Relay is left alone.
 | --loggers:	Comma-separated list of the loggers.
 Loggers must implement DataLoggerInterface.
 Ex: --loggers:loggers.iot.AdafruitIOClient,loggers.text.FileLogger
+| --logging-pace:	Long, in milliseconds.
+The interval between each log entry.
+Default is 10000.
 | --help	Display the help and exit.
 +---------------------------------------
 ```